briandrum/codes.forchagrin.com/_chapters/chapter-545-theft-and-fraud.md

     or borrows objects or items of public interest, and cares for and exhibits to the public the objects or items.

-    3. _(3)_ “Pretrial diversion program” means a rehabilitative, educational program designed to reduce recidivism and promote personal responsibility that is at least four hours in length and that has been approved by any court in this State.
+    3. _(3)_ "Pretrial diversion program" means a rehabilitative, educational program designed to reduce recidivism and promote personal responsibility that is at least four hours in length and that has been approved by any court in this State.